sougata-github/react-advanced/design-patterns/readme.md

 Functions that allows us to encapsulate and reuse logic across components and use or more existing hooks.
 Makes the code more cleaner, more modular, and easier to maintain.

 When creating a `custom hook`, you have to start the hook name with `use` ex: useFetch().

+### Fatory

+The Factory Design Pattern is a way to create objects without specifying exactly what kind of object you're creating.
+It's like having a `factory` that makes objects for us, based on some conditions or inputs.